 Why do all the dynamic languages catch name errors by default?

-For all my experience with the try-catch paradigm, I've *never* seen a situation where I wanted a *name error* in the try block to be caught.
+For all my experience with the try-catch paradigm in dynamic languages, I've *never* seen a situation where I wanted a *name error* in the try block to be caught.
 It's hard to imagine one.
 A name error is a typo 99% of the time, and a mistake 99% of the remainder.
 Catching it accidentally can lead to an especially frustrating debugging experience.

 So why do *all* the dynamic languages have `catch` statements catch name errors by default?

 And their designers obviously realized that there are some exceptions you don't usually want to catch, as they have a class you can catch that excludes other things in that category (like `KeyboardInterrupt`s): `StandardError` in Ruby, `Exception` in Python (with `BaseException` being the real base class).
 But for some reason both of them consider `NameError` a subclass of this!